-The name ‘Shillong’ evokes an imagery of azure skies, fluffy cloud-kissed mountains, salubrious surroundings, deep lush green valleys and tranquillity encompassing the travellers who visit her.
 Often, we as tourists and travellers are envious of the residents dwelling in such heavenly hill stations and places.
-Very conveniently, forgetting the everyday challenges of residents and local people, the long treks and hikes children often undertake to reach their schools, the traditions that are at the brink of extinction, the insecurities that the hill-tribes are often compelled to face and so on.
+Very conveniently, forgetting the everyday challenges of residents and local people, the long treks and hikes children often undertake to reach their schools, the traditions that are at the brink of extinction, the insecurities that the hill-tribes are often compelled to face, and so on.

-The book ‘People Called Shillong’ puts forth exactly these often ignored aspects.
-A beautiful place like Shillong or for that matter any place shall seem lack-lustred without positive and exuberant people, their culture and traditions, their beliefs, their music, their folklore, the local food etc., and I guess the book is therefore aptly titled ‘People Called Shillong’.
-I firmly believe that People maketh Places!
+The book ‘People Called Shillong’ puts forth exactly these often-ignored aspects.
+A beautiful place like Shillong or for that matter any place shall seem lack-lustered without positive and exuberant people, their culture and traditions, their beliefs, their music, their folklore, the local food, etc., and I guess the book is therefore aptly titled ‘People Called Shillong’.
+I firmly believe that people maketh places!

 I am glad that the book cover illustrates two women with the traditional conical Khasi basket on their backs rather than the Cherry Blossoms or a scenic landscape that is so synonymous with Shillong.

 The book People Called Shillong is an anthology, a compilation of 50 stories by 15 different authors, a flavoursome dish made of contrasting ingredients generously contributed by travellers, local people, adding varied perspectives to a place called ‘Shillong’.